thoth-tech/handbook/docs/processes/quality-assurance/testing-and-dev.md

 Testing should be built into the software development process.

-Thoth-Tech advocates for a [Test Driven Development](#test-driven-development) approach.
+Thoth-Tech advocates for a [Test Driven Development](#test-driven-development) (TDD) approach.

 But you might be wondering, before jumping into coding and planning tests for a new feature, _where do you begin_?

 ## Feature development – where do I start?

+- Clearly articulate the problem and why the changes need to be made
 - Create [epics](#epics) for each feature for planned development
 - Identify [user stories](#user-stories) of the feature
 - Consider how best to mitigate risk or look for alternate solutions